Samuel Adler (composer)

 Samuel Hans Adler (born March 4, 1928) is a German-American composer, conductor, author, and professor.
 During the course of a professional career which ranges over six decades he has served as a faculty member at both the University of Rochester's Eastman School of Music and the Juilliard School.
 In addition, he is credited with founding and conducting the Seventh Army Symphony Orchestra which participated in the cultural diplomacy initiatives of the United States in Germany and throughout Europe in the aftermath of World War II.
 Adler's musical catalogue includes over 400 published compositions.
-He has been honored with several awards including Germany's Order of Merit – Officer's Cross.
+He has been honored with several awards, including Germany's Order of Merit – Officer's Cross.

 Biography

 Adler was born to a Jewish family in Mannheim, Germany, the son of Hugo Chaim Adler, a cantor and composer, and Selma Adler who was an amateur pianist.
-At the young age of ten, Samuel was separated from his father while Hugo was imprisoned in the Netherlands following the Kristallnacht pogrom of 1938.
+At the age of ten, Samuel was separated from his father while Hugo was imprisoned in the Netherlands following the Kristallnacht pogrom of 1938.
 After Hugo's return to Mannheim, the family was reunited and subsequently fled the Nazi regime in Germany through the Netherlands to the United States in 1939, where Hugo became the cantor of Temple Emanuel in Worcester, Massachusetts.
 Sam soon followed his father into the music profession and began his musical studies on the violin with Albert Levy.
 His formal education in composition was initiated under Herbert Fromm in 1941.
 Subsequently, Adler earned degrees from both Boston University (where he studied musicology with Karl Geiringer) and Harvard University (where he studied with Aaron Copland, Irving Fine, Paul Hindemith, Paul Pisk, Walter Piston, and Randall Thompson and earned an M.A. in 1950).
 He studied conducting with Serge Koussevitzky at the Berkshire Music Center at Tanglewood in 1949.
 Adler has been awarded four honorary doctorates from Southern Methodist and Wake Forest Universities, St. Mary's College of Notre Dame and the St. Louis Conservatory of Music.